Last updated: September 26, 2011

 The designated department copy or convenience copies of a business form are not considered a record copy unless specifically designated as such and scheduled for retention with RMAA.
 Therefore these convenience copies do not need to be retained for the period as assigned to the original record or other official records copies.
 Note that these additional copies may be considered "public records" and subject to production in response to public records requests when still available.

 Departmental convenience copies/non-records should be kept within the department no longer than necessary for reference and never to exceed the retention period of the original.
 Department staff can destroy non-records without notifying RMAA, unless the documents are already or are expected to be subject to a public records request or litigation.
 In that case the non-record material may not be destroyed.
-This may include backup and "scratch" tapes.
+This may include backup copies, regardless of media type used to create the backup..

 All records made or received by employees of the University of Arizona that fit the legal definition of records noted above are the property of the Arizona Board of Regents; their disposition has been delegated to the University and must be approved prior to their deposition.
 The Director, of RMAA, has the sole responsibility (under the provisions of the approved records retention and dispositions schedules) to authorize the disposition of University of Arizona records.